-All fundraising projects donations or gifts for construction, maintenance, facilities renovation or improvement, and other capital equipment purchases must be approved in writing by the business administrator, the superintendent, and the District's board.
+All fundraising projects donations or gifts for construction, maintenance, facilities renovation or improvement, and other capital equipment purchases must be approved in writing by the business administrator, the superintendent, and the Board of Education.
 Prior to the initiation of a large capital drive or specific fundraising drive, the following will be provided to the business administrator for evaluation and recommendation to the superintendent:

-a.
-Prospective construction, maintenance or renovation plans and estimated costs b.
-Proposed naming opportunities c.
-Proposed fundraising timeline d.
-Loans or financing agreements e.
-Maintenance or upkeep requirements and costs f.
+- a.
+Prospective construction, maintenance or renovation plans and estimated costs - b.
+Proposed naming opportunities - c.
+Proposed fundraising timeline - d.
+Loans or financing agreements - e.
+Maintenance or upkeep requirements and costs - f.
 Assurances of compliance with Title IX (e.g., available for use by both male and female students and/or for several purposes or activities)

-The superintendent will make a recommendation to the District's board.
+The superintendent will make a recommendation to the Board of Education.
 The board reserves the right to tentatively approve plans, pending fundraising, donations, equity, or other conditions.

 All physical facilities are owned and operated by the District.
-No part of any school facility or capital equipment may be named for a donor without the express written consent of the board.
+No part of any school facility or capital equipment may be named for a donor without the express written consent of the Board of Education.

 The District shall only grant naming opportunities that are consistent with the mission and educational objectives of the District.
-Decisions regarding naming opportunities are within the sole discretion of the board.
+Decisions regarding naming opportunities are within the sole discretion of the Board of Education.